cassidyjames/cassidyjames.github.io/wishlist.md

 ## LEGO

 I have a LEGO wishlist at [Brickset](http://brickset.com/sets/wantedby-cassidyjames).
-It’s kept up to date, especially around Christmas and my birthday.
+It’s usually kept up to date, especially around Christmas and my birthday.
 As a general rule, duplicates are fine and all Star Wars ships are awesome.

 ## Experiences